Technology business manager

 Masters in Technology Management vs MBA

 Deciding between the two degrees will largely depend on the career path you wish to follow.
-For individuals with professional pursuits more focused on technical and scientific fields, a Master in Technology Management may be a more suitable option.
-On the other hand, if your goal is to occupy managerial or leadership positions, overviewing different business sectors, an MBA may be a great fit.
+For individuals with professional pursuits more focused on technical and scientific fields, a Master in IT Management may be more suitable.
+If your goal is to occupy managerial or leadership positions, overviewing different business sectors, an MBA may be a great fit.

 Ultimately, the choice comes down to your educational background, professional interests, career aspirations, and experience.
 Both degrees offer high salaries, to be sure, but picking the right one to follow is a matter of balancing different factors.